 Community Garden P-Patch

 Welcome to the city of Kent's Community Garden!
 We offer 44 plots, each approximately 20’ X 20’, tools, a composting bin, water hoses and bibs.
 There is a $45 per plot water fee for the entire season plus a $25 refundable deposit.
 A maximum of two plots per person is allowed.
-For the 2014 season, registration for returning community gardeners opens Wednesday, February 26.
-Registration for new gardeners opens Wednesday, March 12 for the remaining plots.
-The season ends on Sunday, October 26.
-Contact the Kent Commons to register: 253-856-5000.
+For the 2014 season, registration for returning community gardeners opened Wednesday, February 26.
+Registration for new gardeners opened Wednesday, March 12 for the remaining plots.
+All plots are now rented.
+The garden closes on Sunday, October 26 (gardeners should plan to close their plots by 2 p.m. to maintain their "good gardener" status).

 Please familiarize yourself with the Use Agreement, which all gardeners are asked to sign before they receive the gate code.
-An orientation for all registered gardeners will be held on March 19, 6-7 p.m. at City Hall.
-If you have any questions or would like more information, please email Victoria Andrews.
+An orientation for all registered gardeners was held on March 19, 6-7 p.m. at City Hall.
+If you missed it, click here.
+If you have questions or would like more information, please email Victoria Andrews.

 To find out what is happening at the garden, please check out our Garden Announcements page.
 Here you will find updates, links, and more in-depth information about the Community Garden.